Florida plans to become first state to eliminate all childhood vaccine mandates

 In Florida, vaccine mandates for child day care facilities and public schools include shots for measles, chickenpox, hepatitis B, diphtheria-tetanus-acellular pertussis, polio and other diseases, according to the state Health Department’s website.

-The department, Ladapo said, can scrap its own rules for some vaccine mandates but others would require action by the Florida Legislature.
+Ladapo didn't give a timeline for the changes but said the department can scrap its own rules for some vaccine mandates, though others would require action by the Florida Legislature.
 He did not specify any particular vaccines but repeated several times that the effort would end “all of them.
 Every last one of them.”

+U.S. Rep. Kathy Castor, a Democrat whose district is in the Tampa Bay area, said in a statement that “immunizations are key to a long, healthy life free from serious illnesses.
+This misguided announcement likely will raise costs and complicate easy access.”

 Under Republican Gov. Ron DeSantis, Florida resisted imposing COVID vaccines on schoolchildren during the pandemic, requiring “passports” for places that draw crowds, school closures and mandates that workers get the shots to keep their jobs.